aurovrata/ReOrder-posts-within-categories/README.txt

     return $args;
 }`

-= I want to order posts in non-hierarchical taxonomies (tags) = By default the plugin allows you to order posts only within hierarchical taxonomies (categories).
+= 2.I want to order posts in non-hierarchical taxonomies (tags) = By default the plugin allows you to order posts only within hierarchical taxonomies (categories).
 This is done as a means to ensure one doesn't have spurious orders as allowing both tags and category ordering could lead to users trying to order a post in both and this would create issues which have not been tested by this author.
 Hence tread with caution if you enable this in your functions.php file,

 `add_filter('reorder_post_within_categories_and_tags', '__return__true');`

 Keep in mind that you will now see `Pages` as a post type to re-order, selecting such post types which do not have any categories associated with it.

-= I want limit/enable roles that can re-order posts =
+= 3.I want limit/enable roles that can re-order posts =

 Since v1.3.0 a new filter has been added that allows you to do that.
 Make sure you return a [valid capability](https://codex.wordpress.org/Roles_and_Capabilities#Capabilities),